 The government-wide financial statements (i.e. the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the government.
-Governmental activities are normally supported by taxes, intergovernmental revenues, and other nonexchange transactions.
+Governmental activities are normally supported by per pupil revenue and intergovernmental revenues.
 As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.